ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef7mini.rst

 PWM Output
 ==========

-TThe KakuteF7 Mini supports up to 6 PWM outputs.
-M1 to M4 are accessed via the connector.
+TThe KakuteF7 Mini supports up to 6 outputs.
+M1 to M4 are accessed via the connector and are :ref:`bi-directional<bidir-dshot>` capable.
 M5 and M6 are the pads shown on the above diagram.
-All 6 outputs support DShot as well as all PWM types.
+M1-4 and M6 outputs support DShot as well as all PWM types.M5 only supports PWM.

 The PWM is in 3 groups:

+- PWM 1, 4 in group1
-- PWM 1, 2 and 3 in group1
+- PWM 2 and 3 in group2
-- PWM 4 and 5 in group2
+- PWM 5 in group3
-- PWM 6 in group3
+- PWM 6 in group4

 Channels within the same group need to use the same output rate.
 If any channel in a group uses DShot then all channels in the group need to use DShot.